-The above national policies are consistent with the AIIB Policies on Involuntary Resettlement.
+The above-mentioned national and state policies are consistent with the AIIB Policies on Involuntary Resettlement.
 The AIIB's Environmental and Social Standard 2: Involuntary Resettlement, which is applicable aims to avoid or minimize involuntary resettlement.
 In order to manage resettlement sustainably, the standard prescribes a screening process to determine the scope and application of this standard; both physical and economic displacement either full or partial or permanent or temporary.
 When adverse impacts do not fall within the definition of Involuntary Resettlement, then such impacts are avoided/ minimized/ mitigated/ compensated for.
-As per these standards, the client is required to develop and implement a management plan to restore the livelihoods of affected persons to at least pre-project level or better.
+As per these standards, the client is required to develop and implement a management plan to restore the livelihoods of affected persons to atleast pre-project level or better.

-The Client is required to undertake a) planning through survey of land and asset losses, census of affected persons and establishment of a socio-economic baseline, b) prepare a Resettlement Plan (RP) elaborating on displaced persons' livelihood entitlements, income and restoration strategy, arrangements, monitoring and reporting framework, budget and a time-bound implementation schedule.
+The Client is required to undertake a) planning through survey of land and asset losses, census of affected persons and establishment of a socio-economic baseline, b) prepare a Resettlement Action Plan (RAP) elaborating on displaced persons' entitlements, income and livelihood restoration strategy, institutional arrangements, monitoring and reporting framework, budget and a time-bound implementation schedule.
 In the baseline information, customary rights, collective or communal forms of land tenure needs to be included.
 The gender perspective needs to be considered in the above context.
 The affected persons need to be consulted during the entire process of planning and implementation.
-This RP needs to be disclosed.
+This RAP needs to be disclosed.
 When displacement is only economic, a livelihood restoration plan needs to be prepared.
-When impacts are minor or fewer than 200 affected people, an Abbreviated Resettlement Plan (ARP) is prepared.
-The present RPF is prepared as the present project consist of a series of activities whose details are yet to be available.
-The RP/ ARP is prepared in line with the following principles:
+The present RPF is prepared as the present project consist of 8 schemes whose land requirement details are yet to be available.
+The RAP is prepared in line with the following principles:

-1. Proportionality is ensured by making the RP/ ARP consistent with the extent and degree of the impacts

-- 2. The client should carry out meaningful Consultations with affected and host communities including all stakeholders - 3.
+- 1. Proportionality is ensured by making the RAP consistent with the extent and degree of the impacts - 2.
+The client should carry out meaningful Consultations with affected and host communities including all stakeholders - 3.
 A Grievance Redress Mechanism is established for resolution of grievances of the affected persons - 4.
-The client provides Social Support by supporting the social and cultural institutions of affected and host communities - 5.
+The client provides Social Supportby supporting the social and cultural institutions of affected and host communities - 5.
 The client takes up Livelihood Restoration, to improve, or at least restore, the livelihoods of all affected persons - 6.
 Resettlement Assistance is provided to the affected persons with needed assistance including security of tenure, transitional support and civic infrastructure and community services - 7.
 Improve the Standards of Living of the poor and other vulnerable groups affected - 8.
 Ensure that affected Persons without Title or Legal Rights, are eligible for, and receive, resettlement assistance and compensation for loss of non-land assets - 9.
 Develop procedures for Negotiated Settlement in a transparent, consistent and equitable manner if land acquisition or changes in land use rights are acquired through negotiations - 10.
 The implementation of the Involuntary Resettlement should be a part of the project and should be conducted before construction works are initiated - 11.
 Pay Compensation and Entitlements before any physical or economic displacement under the project - 12.
 Provide close Supervision of the implementation of the resettlement plan throughout project implementation - 13.
-Use suitably qualified and experienced experts, for Monitoring and assessing resettlement outcomes, impacts on the standards of living of affected persons, achievement of objectives, etc. and disclose the monitoring reports. - 14.
-Use suitably qualified and experienced third parties to support monitoring programs.
+Use suitably qualified and experienced experts, for Monitoring and assessing resettlement outcomes, impacts on the standards of living of affected persons, achievement of objectives, etc. and disclose the monitoring reports.

+14. Use suitably qualified and experienced third parties to support monitoring programs.